arshad512/LKBL/scsi/inquiry/README.md

-This section demonstrate how to invode a SCSI command using sg utils and programitically.
+This section demonstrate how to invoke a SCSI command using sg utils and programitically.
 The SCSI command used in this example is INQUIRY (0x12).

 INQUIRY is one of the mandatory command set under SCSI-3 and must be